-How to copy User Profile to another computer
+How to copy User Profile to another Windows computer

 We’ll discuss two of the best ways to migrate your user account for free.
 You can move user accounts in the following ways:

 The first method requires no additional software, while the second one does.
 Let’s get right to the steps for the above techniques.